neuro-elab/automatic-spike-detector/docs/source/documentation/index.rst

 context of EEG data while using the analogous terminology, NMF decomposes a set of EEG signals into a small number of EEG metapatterns that make up these signals.
 The original data matrix :math:`V` contains the measurements of the electrical activity in the brain from :math:`M` different electrodes along :math:`N` different time points.
-The :math:`K` columns of W then represent the EEG patterns contained in the original signals, expressed in terms of the different brain activity patterns captured by the :math:`M` electrodes, while the :math:`N` columns of :math:`H` represent the activation level of each metapattern at each point in time.
+The :math:`K` columns of W then represent the EEG metapatterns contained in the original signals, expressed in terms of the different brain activity patterns captured by the :math:`M` electrodes, while the :math:`N` columns of :math:`H` represent the activation level of each metapattern at each point in time.